parea in tree gallery

 A team effort

-This is a community-led project, so the Trust works closely with members of our community to shape and deliver the work.
+This is a community-led programme, so the Trust works closely with members of our community to shape and deliver the work.
 We're also teamed up with Predator Free 2050 Limited and the Department of Conservation, who provide us with expertise, advice, materials, and other resources.

 Other restoration projects play a complementary and essential part in restoring our islands.
 Alongside managing predators, work like plantings, biosecurity, other restoration measures, and sustainable approaches are essential.
 Thankfully, our community are already doing some of this and our Trust supports a wide range of projects.